oicr-gsi/shesmu/guided-meditations.md

       Then
         Download "Hello, {name}!
 Does this meet your expectations" To "example.txt" MimeType "text/plain"
         Stop
+    When "I have so many things"
+      Form
+        things = Paste /[A-Z]\d{3,}/ With Label "Can you list all the things?"
+      Then
+        RepeatFor thing In things: Table
+            Column "A Thing" "Try not to let {thing} bother you."
+        Stop
     When "I yearn for knowledge"
       Simulate